How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

 new_tuple = tuple(temp_list) # Convert list into a tuple

-Exact match of element with case-sensitive letters is not present in the tuple.
-On the call of remove(element) method, program throws an error.
+Exact match of element with case-sensitive letters is not present in the shbytes_tuple.
+On the call of remove() method, program will raise an error.
 ValueError: list.remove(x): x not in list

 Interview Questions & Answers